-Students who have studied with the School of Cellular and Molecular Medicine talk about their experiences.
+Students who have studied with the School of Cellular and Molecular Medicine talk about their experiences and want they went onto when they graduated.

 Lydia Parkinson, BSc Cellular and Molecular Medicine